Canonical connection on contact manifolds: Existence of the contact triad connection

-First, we examine the relationship between the connections of two different $c$'s.
-Denote by $\nabla^{\lambda;c}$ the unique connection associated to the constant $c$.
+Before we give the construction, we first remark the relationship between the connections of two different $c$'s.
+Denote by $\nabla^{\lambda;c}$ the unique connection associated to the constant $c$, which we are going to construct.
 The following proposition shows that $\nabla^{\lambda;c}$ and $\nabla^{\lambda;c'}$ for two different nonzero constants with the same parity are essentially the same in that it arises from the scale change of the contact form.
+We skip the proof since it is straightforward.